Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Classical Mechanics

 To find the forces $F$ that satisfy the equality \eqref{int_lineah}, Stokes' theorem is used, which relates surface integrals to line integrals.
 Its proof can be found in \cite{marsden}.
-Supported by Stokes' theorem and equation \eqref{int_lineah}, it follows that the conservative forces are those which, for some surface $S$,
+Applying Stokes' theorem to Equation \eqref{int_lineah}, it follows that the conservative forces are those which, for some surface $S$,

-Let us note that $F=-\nabla U(r(t))$, where $U$ is a scalar function that depends on the position of the particle, satisfies the equation \eqref{potpot}, because $\nabla\times(-\nabla U)=0$ as proved in \citep{man}.
+Note that $F=-\nabla U(r(t))$, where $U$ is a scalar function that depends on the position of the particle, satisfies Equation \eqref{potpot}, because $\nabla\times(-\nabla U)=0$ as proved in \citep{man}.
 Therefore, the conservative forces are those that can be written in the form

 The value $U\left(r\left(t\right)\right)$ in \eqref{wy2} is known as the potential energy and refers to the energy a particle possesses due to its position.

 The mechanical energy of a system of particles at a time $t$, denoted by $E\left(t\right)$, is defined as the sum of the kinetic energy and the potential energy of the system, which is formulated as